eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 Setup the Flask proxy to convert the bulk requests into single requests.

-Since TrustEVM-RPC does not support bulk requests, we need a simple proxy script to convert those requests into multiple single requests:
+Since eos-evm-rpc does not support bulk requests, we need a simple proxy script to convert those requests into multiple single requests:

-This is an example proxy script "flask_proxy.py" that convert requests and forward them to the TrustEVM-RPC endpoint (for example http://127.0.0.1:8881):
+This is an example proxy script "flask_proxy.py" that convert requests and forward them to the eos-evm-rpc endpoint (for example http://127.0.0.1:8881):

 ```python
 #!/usr/bin/env python3